theta-data/theta-ts-sdk/README.md

-Theta-ts-sdk is the typescript version sdk for the theta network.
+Theta-ts-sdk is the typescript version sdk for The Theta Network.

 ## Features